mapninja/KZSU-Album-Reviews/GBV-Warp&Woof.md

 16. Even Next	1:40 - slow, acoustic picking and simple snare rhythm.
 Strings accompany.
 17. It Will Never Be Simple	2:32 - A sprawling mid-tempo acoustic epic compared to the rest of the album.
 Jangly and with a nice melody over the top.
 Fades out rather quickly.
 18. The Stars Behind Us	1:23 - Familiar driving drum beat and fuzzed out rhythm and lead guitars, give way to epic crashiness and a noisy ending.
-19. Skull Arrow	1:04 - Fast-pased driving acoustic rhythm guitars.
+19. Skull Arrow	1:04 - Fast-paced driving acoustic rhythm guitars.
 Silly Robert Pollard
 20. Out Of The Blue Race	1:22 - Slow-tempo, but rocking insistent, plodding and marching.
 Another anthemic Pollard special.
 21. Coming Back From Now On	1:53 - Live or mock-live rhythm shifting rocker.
 Mid-tempo with great drums, changes pace at about 30 second  intervals.
 Nice Eddie Van Halen lead at the end.
 22. The Pipers, The Vipers, The Snakes   1:48 - Mid-tempo power chord-based plodding  rocker.